Tim-Liam-Hill/SimpleWebBrowser/README.md

 are present on all html elements (just for good measure).

 Just because I was confused: [default layout value is inline](https://developer.mozilla.org/en-US/docs/Web/CSS/display#formal_definition).

+After some consideration, I am not going to model all HTML elements per the spec: I think that will take things outside of the scope I am willing to do.
+If I really want to later I can rework it in but for now I will do things based on the display property.
+The nice part about this is that later on I can reuse display logic if I rework things.

 6.4 -> In progress